-- a) led to a death, - b) led to a serious deterioration in the health of the subject that - 1) resulted in a life-threatening illness or injury, - 2) resulted in a permanent impairment of a body structure or a body function, - 3) required in-patient hospitalization or prolongation of existing hospitalization, - 4) resulted in medical or surgical intervention to prevent permanent impairment to body structure or a body function. - c) led to fetal distress, fetal death, or a congenital abnormality or birth defect.
+- a) led to a death. - b) led to a serious deterioration in the health of the subject that - 1) resulted in a life-threatening illness or injury, - 2) resulted in a permanent impairment of a body structure or a body function, - 3) required in-patient hospitalization or prolongation of existing hospitalization, - resulted in medical or surgical intervention to prevent permanent impairment to body structure or a body function. - c) led to foetal distress, foetal death or a congenital abnormality or birth defect.

-3.20 source data: All information in original and identified records and certified copies of original records of clinical findings, observations, or other activities in a clinical investigation, necessary for the reconstruction and evaluation of the clinical investigation.
+source data

-3.21 source documents: Original documents, data, and records.
+all information in original and identified records and certified copies of original records of clinical findings, observations, or other activities in a clinical investigation, necessary for the reconstruction and evaluation of the clinical investigation source documents original documents, data and records sponsor individual or organization who or which takes responsibility for the initiation and/or implementation of a clinical investigation

-NOTE-This may be, for example, hospital records, laboratory notes, pharmacy dispensing records, copies, or transcriptions certified after verification as being accurate copies, photographic negatives, radiographs, and records kept at the pharmacy, at the laboratories, and at medico-technical departments involved in the clinical investigation.
+NOTE This may be for example, hospital records, laboratory notes, pharmacy dispensing records, copies or transcriptions certified after verification as being accurate copies, photographic negatives, radiographs, and records kept at the pharmacy, at the laboratories and at medico-technical departments involved in the clinical investigation.